ccffccffcc/LSTMset/README.md

 # LSTMsets
-Implementation of parallel computation of a set of LSTMs
+Implementation of parallel computation of a set of LSTMs.

+Task: Run $N$